NavinSivakumar07/Pitchdeck-AI/README.md

 ## 📋 Prerequisites

-Before running this application, you need to obtain API keys for:
+Before running this application, you need to obtain:

 1. **OpenAI API Key** - For GPT-4 language model
-2. **Pinecone API Key** - For vector database operations
-3. **SerperDev API Key** - For web search functionality

 ## ⚙️ Installation